 2. Using Incorrect Sized Wires and Cables

 Electrical wires come in different sizes, which refers to “gauge.”
 These gauges are used to play different roles and purposes.
 Moreover, they also dictate the areas you can use them.
+For instance, 12 gauge copper is suitable for electrical purposes.

 3. Replacement of Fuses